 Taking care of our faculty and staff is important.
-We will work together to create safe work spaces.
+We will work together to create healthy work spaces.

-When possible, supervisors will create rotating and alternative schedules for staff to reduce the number of people on campus at any one time; schedules will be created to ensure that students have access services both in person, online or over the phone.
+When possible, supervisors are creating rotating and alternative schedules for staff to reduce the number of people on campus at any one time; schedules are created to ensure that students have access services both in person, online or over the phone.

 COVID Cleaning Carts